Picovoice/porcupine/README.md

 ![Accuracy](https://raw.githubusercontent.com/Picovoice/wakeword-benchmark/master/doc/img/benchmark_noisy_bar.png?raw=true )

 Porcupine is lightweight.
 It uses less than 1.4 MB of RAM.
-On a Raspberry Pi 3, it uses less than 8% of one of the CPU cores.
+On a Raspberry Pi 3, it uses less than 7% of one of the CPU cores.
+The [tiny model](/lib/common/porcupine_tiny_params.pv) uses 2% of one of the CPU cores and less than 200 KB of RAM.

 ## Structure of Repository